Introduction

 Acknowledgments

-We thank Dr Ellen Heitlinger, H+O communications Ltd., Zurich, Switzerland for her medical writing support of the manuscript (including writing, language editing, referencing, formatting and proofreading), which was financially supported by AstraZeneca AG.
-AstraZeneca did not have any decision-making role in the development of the manuscript and did not influence its content in any way.
+We thank Dr Ellen Heitlinger, H+O communications Ltd., Zurich, Switzerland for her medical writing support of the manuscript (including writing, language editing, referencing, formatting and proofreading).

 Author Contributions